International-Data-Spaces-Association/ids-specification/common/common.binding.https.md

 The contents of the response is a JSON object defined in the [Dataspace Protocol](./common.protocol.md#1-exposure-of-dataspace-protocol-versions).

 Note that if multiple [Connectors](../model/terminology.md#connector--data-service-) are hosted under the same base URL, a path segment appended to the base well-known URL can be used, for example, `https://example.com/.well-known/dspace-version/connector1.`

+## 2 Authorization

+All requests to HTTPS endpoints should use the `Authorization` header to include an authorization token.
+The semantics of such tokens are not part of these specifications.
+The `Authorization` HTTP header is optional if the [Connector](../model/terminology.md#connector--data-service-) does not require authorization.